Martin-L\"of Complexes: Introduction

 \subsection{Acknowledgements}

-We thank Phil Scott for suggesting a simplification to the logical predicates argument given in Section \ref{sec:dim1}.
-We also thank Nicola Gambino, Peter L. Lumsdaine and Thomas Streicher for useful discussions of some of the ideas in this paper.
+We are greatly indebted to the anonymous referee for providing us with numerous insightful comments and suggestions and for pointing out, as Peter LeFanu Lumsdaine also did, a gap in an earlier version of this paper.
+We would also like to thank Nicola Gambino, Richard Garner, Peter LeFanu Lumsdaine, Thomas Streicher and Phil Scott for useful discussions of some of the ideas in this paper.